-Medicines used to control mild pain include paracetamol and non-steroidal anti-inflammatory drugs (NSAIDs).
+Medicines used to control mild pain include paracetamol and nonsteroidal anti-inflammatory drugs (NSAIDs).
 They are often available over the counter from pharmacies without a prescription.
 These types of drugs are excellent at relieving certain types of pain, such as bone pain, muscle pain, and pain in the skin or the lining of the mouth.
 They can also be used with stronger pain medicines to help relieve moderate to severe pain.

 "I could not believe how much better I felt after taking some pain relief.
 Everything seemed less stressful and I did not feel so angry and upset all the time.
-I had resisted taking anything for so long.
-I thought I should be able to handle the pain.
-I now wish I had taken something sooner." - Bill
+I had resisted taking anything for so long...I now wish I had taken something sooner." - Bill

 Side effects of NSAIDs